hashicorp/terraform-website/content/source/docs/enterprise-beta/api/team-members.html.md

 # Delete a User from Team

-This method removes multiple users from a Team.
-Both Users and Teams must already exist.
-This DOES NOT delete the User, it only removes them from this team.
+This method removes multiple users from a team.
+Both users and teams must already exist.
+This DOES NOT delete the user; it only removes them from this team.

 | Method | Path           |
 | :----- | :------------- |
 | DELETE | /teams/:team_id |

 ### Parameters

-- `team_id` (`string: <required>`) - The Team ID of the team to remove users from.
-Team must already exit.
+- `team_id` (`string: <required>`) - The team ID of the team to remove users from.
+Team must already exist.
-- `user_id` (`string: <required>`) - The User IDs of all the team memers to remove.
+- `user_id` (`string: <required>`) - The user IDs of all the team members to remove.

 ### Sample Payload